piku235/JungiThemeBundle/Resources/doc/fundamental-elements.md

 ### VirtualTheme

-A virtual theme may be a bit confusing, because this is a sort of theme that does not really exist, so it has not got any assets and template files.
+A virtual theme may be a bit confusing, because this is a sort of theme that does not really exist, so it has not got any assets and templates.
 It only combines together similar themes and acts as a representative of these themes.
 Only one of the sub themes will be used and which one of them will be decided by virtual theme resolver.

 The interface of virtual theme is following: